Contextual information integration for stance detection via cross-attention: Conclusion

 \section{Conclusion}

-We propose \inject, a dual-encode approach to integrate contextual information for stance detection based on cross-attention.
-Across a large and diverse benchmark, we observe improvements compared to competitive baselines using three different sources for extracting contextual information.
+We propose \inject, a dual-encoder approach to integrate contextual information for stance detection based on cross-attention.
+While state-of-the-art approaches perform mostly well on the datasets they have been proposed for, we evaluate our approach across a large and diverse benchmark in a cross-target setting and observe improvements compared using three different sources for extracting contextual information.
 We show that the context integrated via \inject~improves stance detection and is beneficial for generalization on targets not seen during training.
-As future work we plan to evaluate a larger variety of knowledge bases and explore more sophisticated ways of prompting large pretrained language models for helpful context.
+In future, we plan to explore more sophisticated ways of prompting large pretrained language models for helpful context.